MicronOxford/SIMcheck/README.md

 ===========

 * simple, modular structure - each check is a standalone plugin
-* exec methods take input images and return ResulSet with no GUI calls
+* plugin exec methods take input images and return ResultSet with no GUI calls
 * no dependencies other than ImageJ1
 * ImageJ1-like preference for pre- java 5 features (i.e. not many generics)
   and reliance on float primitive type for most calculations